 Mortar Board Alumni/Tolo Foundation Scholarship Award Descriptions

 For many decades, Seattle’s Mortar Board alumni have awarded scholarships to distinguished University of Washington students.
 Mortar Board Alumni/Tolo Foundation’s named scholarships are the result of significant gifts honoring or memorializing esteemed Mortar Board alumni.
-The following Foundation scholarship funds awarded at total of $46,500 In the 2017/2018 academic year.
+The following Foundation scholarship funds awarded a total of $51,550 In the 2019/2020 academic year.

 Bernthine Leiren Anderson/ Schuler Scholarship (1984; unrestricted):